The following answers to frequently asked adventure caving questions are provided with a little extra spice: use in moderation

 You may be stiff the next day, but its that kinda nice stiff feeling… the kind that says you really achieved something.

-We have enough lights for 30 persons at any one time, which is effectively 3 groups of 10 persons each with guides.
+We normally have enough lights for 30 persons at any one time, which is effectively 3 groups of 10 persons each with guides.
 However, systems have been successfully used in the past to accommodate larger groups.
+(Update 2021: our capacity has reduced to one group with 15 persons at a time during the Covid-19 pandemic)

 If I am claustrophobic should I participate?